stevejay/middleengine-website/src/posts/2019-11-10-tips-for-using-styled-components.md

 `;
 ```

-The exact names of the functions and props types differ between the two libraries but the effect is the same.
+While the names of the functions and props types differ between the two libraries, the effect is the same.
 The resulting styled component is both easier to write and easier to use:

 ```ts
 import React from "react";